bjwillage/bjwillage.github.io/pages/research.md

 ## Research In Progress

-#### Ex Ante Moral Hazard in Health Insurance: Lessons from the ACA and Risky Sex
+#### Unintended Consequences of Insurance: ACA's Free Contraception Mandate and Risky Sex
-Few studies in the health economics literature examine the unintended consequences of health insurance on risky health behaviors and investment in good health.
-These distortions, known as ex ante moral hazard, can have important impacts on health expenditures and health outcomes.
-I use a policy in the ACA and pre-policy insured rates as a measure of policy intensity to isolate the effect of health insurance as they relate to sexual behavior.
-I find ex ante moral hazard decreases prevention and increases STIs.
+Given current levels of health spending, distortions from insurance are vitally important.
+I examine insurance’s effect on risky sex, a behavior with quick, meaningful negative results.
+Leveraging mandated zero cost-sharing for contraception and pre-policy insured rates as a measure of treatment intensity, I find this policy reduced fertility but caused unintended consequences: decreased prevention and increased STIs.
+I discuss the imperfections of controlling for pre-trends using state-trends in difference-in-differences and suggest approaches to control for pre-trends directly.
+I use the 2010 dependent coverage mandate to examine the overall effect of insurance and find protective net effects of insurance on STIs.
 <br><br>

 #### The Impact of Information Disclosure on Consumer Behavior: Evidence from a Randomized Field Experiment of Calorie Labels on Restaurant Menus